fmachi/statistics/README.md

 - domain objects (Statistics and Transactions) are also used as DTO exposing domain
 - validation not performed on the DTO I could have used JSR 303
+- the clear method into the repository is not thread safe but is not supposed to be executed by the application logic